-Since peak beard popularity may have come with the rise of cabin-chic ruggedness, men's facial fashions are likely about to bring about another renaissance— the return of the mustache.
+In recent years, we've seen the comeback of the best beard styles, from the beardstache to the full beard and even the soul patch and goatee.
+Since peak beard popularity may have come with the rise of the hipster and cabin-chicruggedness, men's facial hairstyles are likely about to bring about another renaissance— the return of the mustache.

 Equal parts masculine and transformative in its abilities to lend additional intrigue to a man's face, the mustache can serve multiple aesthetics.
-Customizable and versatile in the numerous ways it can take shape, the mustache is every bit as unique as the men who adopt them as their own.
+Customizable and versatile in the numerous ways it can take shape, the best mustache styles are every bit as unique as the men who adopt them as their own.

 Keen to stay ahead of the masses and be among the first to embrace the upcoming rise of the mustache?
 Peruse some of history's leading ‘stache styles (and their inspirational exponents) as you choose your next look.

-Daniel Day-Lewis in Gangs of New York makes a convincing argument for the Handlebar.
+Daniel Day-Lewis in Gangs of New York makes a convincing argument for the Handlebar Mustache.